Creating a Subclient with Auto-mount Contents for NFS Exports

 Applies To: Content paths that begin with the file server interface

-When you add content to a subclient, the backup operation can automatically mount the appropriate NFS export if the content path uses the following format: file_server_interface:/NFS_export_path.
+When you add content to a subclient, if the content path uses the following format: file_server_interface:/NFS_export_path, then the backup operation can automatically mount the appropriate NFS export.
 The file server interface can be the host name or the IP address.
-To add content to the default subclient or to additional subclients, you can browse for content or you can manually add content.
+To add content to the subclient, you can browse for content or you can manually add content.

 Before You Begin

-- Review the considerations for the auto-mount format.
+- Review the considerations for the mount point format.

-- If you browse for subclient content, verify that the proxy client used to browse for the exports has the permissions needed to mount the NFS export.
+- If you browse for subclient content, verify that the proxy client that you use to browse for the exports has the permissions to mount the NFS export.